As vets who take an interest in unusual diets, we often get asked if dogs and cats can be vegan. The answer is yes.

 Vegan Diet Plan 1: Commercial

-I have no personal experience with each.
-Both should do what they say on the packet: provide a complete and balanced diet.
+I have no personal experience with any of them.
+All three should do what they say on the packet: provide a complete and balanced diet.

 Vegan Diet Plan 2: Homemade

 I imagine most vegans would like to know what goes into their dog’s food.
 That’s why we commissioned a vegan diet from specialist veterinary nutritionists.
 It has been made with great care for both safety and taste.
 It’s even grain-free!

 I think it’s awesome but I’m only sorry that I can’t publish it online.
 It may be hazardous for all but healthy adult dogs.
 If you want to use it, there are two choices:

 - Come in for a checkup.
 As long as your dog is suitable we will supply a tailored version.

 - If you don’t live locally, ask your vet about getting the same thing done in your clinic.
 You can get your vets to contact us to see who we used.

 What about special snacks for dogs?
 There are quite a lot you can choose from.
 We sell Veggie Ears that look spookily like the real thing and dogs love them.
 However, there are plenty of other options out there.

 What about my pet obsession, raw bones.
 You already know how much I value these for dental care and enjoyment in dogs, but they certainly aren’t vegan.
 However, they are a waste product of the meat industry.

 Therefore, if your reason for having a vegan dog is to reduce animal deaths, bones should be a (nearly) guilt-free purchase.
 This is only my justification of course!